B-Green85/cdmad/WORKFLOW.md

 - Unexpected side effects.
 - Scope violations.

-Often, I request an audit pass from a separate model focused strictly on critique.
+When possible, I separate generation and critique across different models.

+One model generates proposals (typically as diffs).
+A separate model critiques those proposals against scope, constraints, and likely failure modes.

 The auditing model does not generate new features.
 It evaluates the proposed patch against declared constraints, scope, and potential drift.

 Different models exhibit different blind spots.
-Using a separate model reduces self-justifying bias and increases the likelihood of surfacing edge cases or structural concerns.

-Final acceptance remains a human decision.
+Triangulation increases the chance that drift, edge cases, or structural issues are surfaced before I run verification and freeze a commit.

 ---